universe-ai/pocket-messaging/README.md

 # pocket-messaging

-Don't just `JSON.stringify` and send your data, use pocket-messaging to pack and send it to a trusted peer.
+Don't just `JSON.stringify` and send your data, use [pocket-messaging](https://github.com/universe-ai/pocket-messaging) to pack and send it to a trusted peer.

-It is extracted as a standalone project from the universe-ai/core-js project and can be used on its own together with the `pocket-sockets` library.
+This project has been extracted as a standalone project from the [Universe-ai/core-js](https://github.com/universe-ai/core-js) project and can be used on its own together with the [pocket-sockets](https://github.com/universe-ai/pocket-sockets) library.

-It handshakes using public-key cryptography and can add an additional layer of encryption to the communication on top of TLS, if needed (for example when TLS termination is provided as a service or not available at all).
+It handshakes using public-key cryptography and can add an additional layer of encryption to the communication on top of _TLS_, if needed (for example when _TLS_ termination is provided as a service or not available at all).

 ## Current status
 *!!The Handshake process is not yet secure!!*